-The Company's risk management operations are carried out by the Risk Committee.
+The Company's risk management related activities are carried out by the Early Detection of Risk Committee.
 Moreover, the Company is regularly audited by the audit units of its main partner Yıldız Holding A.Ş. and an independent audit firm.
 The findings derived in these audits are reported to the members of the board of directors along with the Audit Committee.
-The company's workflows, procedures, as well as the authorities and responsibilities of the employees, have been supervised and subjected to perpetual audits within the framework of risk management.
+The Company's workflows, procedures, and the authorities and responsibilities of employees have been placed under control and subjected to constant supervision within the framework of risk management.